 Tammy Russell '01 is a coach, choreographer and instructor at the Russell's Dance and Baton Studio, with several locations in PA.

-Mike Thatcher '09 spent his summer in Williamsburg, VA as part of the Virginia Shakespeare Festival.
-He has been cast in both Richard III and A Midsummer Night's Dream.
+Mike Thatcher '09 is spending this summer with the Texas Shakespeare Festival cast in Cymbeline, Noises Off and My Fair Lady.
+Thatcher spent last summer in Williamsburg, VA as part of the Virginia Shakespeare Festival cast in both Richard III and A Midsummer Night's Dream.

 Andy Truscott '09 is the Marketing and Development Manager at Delaware Theatre Company, Delaware's only LORT Equity House.
 He is also the Director of Development at The Renegade Company, a devised theatre company in Philadelphia founded by fellow alumnus Michael Durkin '08.
 Prior to DTC, Andy worked as in Development at Pig Iron Theatre Company and in Audience Services at Act II Playhouse.
 Since graduation, Andy has graduated with an A.A. in Business Administration and an A.A.S. in Marketing.